hassan-qasemi/contract_foundry_docs/src/guides.md

    * **Generate New Key** or
    * **Import Existing Private Key**.
 3. Your key will be securely stored in **encrypted local storage**.
-4. Fund your wallet with ETH to cover network gas fees.
+4. Embalance EOA to cover network gas fees.
-5. (Optional) Set up biometric or passcode protection for local access.
+5. (Optional) Set up passcode protection for local access.

 ---